Kotlin/KEEP/notes/project-loom.md

 Depending on your use case it can be either a good or a bad thing.

 The good thing about Virtual threads is that they are simplier to use.
-The good thing about Coroutines is that they give your more flexibility (and they are potentially safer, as we will see further)
+The good thing about Coroutines is that they give your more flexibility (and they are potentially statically safer, as we will see it further)

-Before jumping to what. todo
+Before jumping to discussing how Virtual Threads and coroutines could be integrated together, it's worth to understand why suspension points matter.

 ### Why suspension points matter